Ádám Szalai: Basel

 On 16 February 2022, Szalai joined FC Basel until June 2023 after severing his ties with Mainz.
 He scored on his Swiss Super League debut three days later, in a 3–0 home victory against FC Lausanne-Sport.

 Szalai's contract was terminated by mutual consent on 29 January 2023.
+In July, he announced his retirement aged 35.

 International career

 Szalai featured regularly with the Hungarian under-21 team.
-On 11 February 2009 he made his debut with the full side, replacing Zoltán Szélesi in the 84th minute of a 1–0 friendly loss to Israel.
+On 11 February 2009, he made his debut with the senior team, replacing Zoltán Szélesi in the 84th minute of a 1–0 friendly loss to Israel.
 On 8 October of the following year, during a UEFA Euro 2012 qualifier against San Marino at the Ferenc Puskás Stadium, he scored three in an 8–0 rout.
 Four days later, in the same competition, he contributed another to a 2–1 victory in Finland.

 On 29 February 2012, Szalai returned to the national team setup after his one-year injury with a goal against Bulgaria, in a friendly draw in Győr.
 On 7 September, in the nation's first 2014 FIFA World Cup qualifier, he netted the third for the visitors in an eventual 5–0 win in Andorra.

 On 16 October 2012, Szalai helped hosts Hungary battle back to beat Turkey 3–1, scoring the second after an assist from Tamás Kádár.

 Telki press conference

-After a 8–1 defeat in the Netherlands for the 2014 World Cup qualification campaign, Szalai took part in a press conference where he gave poignant answers about what he thought the reasons behind the long-term underachievement of the national side were.
+After an 8–1 defeat in the Netherlands for the 2014 World Cup qualification campaign, Szalai took part in a press conference where he gave poignant answers about what he thought the reasons behind the long-term underachievement of the national side were.
 Subsequently, he found himself on the international wilderness.

 On 13 November 2013, Attila Pintér, manager of Hungarian League club Győri ETO FC, reacted to Szalai's statements and doubted his honesty.
 The coach claimed that the player said in an interview before the loss in Amsterdam that he did not have any problems with Hungary boss Sándor Egervári, further disapproving of him for his irresponsibility of criticising the Hungarian coaches even though he did not know them.

 Hungary played its first match of 2014 on 5 March, and Szalai was left out.
 In an interview with Nemzeti Sport, he said that he could not comment on his future with the national team since he was not invited and he did not have the option to decide whether to join or not.